-for operating costs is secured directly from the vherever possible.

-cated working group) focuses efforts on securing the erating and trade-facilitation reform costs.
-If needed, B secretariat (or working group)'s competencies in the ement.

-mandatory budgetary contributions by some key NTFB a costs.

-luce operating costs through the free provision of ndment of members' staff to the NTFB Secretariat ies of its seconded staff.

-tions such as the provision of advisory services or e sector.
+Recommended practices related to Guiding Principle 3.6: RP3.6.1 Ensure that, at the minimum, the NTFB funding for operating costs is secured directly from the stakeholders (both government and business), wherever possible.
+RP3.6.2 Ensure that the NTFB Secretariat (and/or a dedicated working group) focuses efforts on securing the necessary funding to support with the NTFB operating and trade-facilitation reform costs.
+If needed, consider requesting support to develop the NTFB secretariat (or working group)'s competencies in the area of resource mobilisation and donor engagement.
+RP3.6.3 Consider making provisions in the Legal Act for mandatory budgetary contributions by some key NTFB members to, at least, support with the operating costs.
+RP3.6.4 Explore innovative and practical solutions to reduce operating costs through the free provision of premises for meetings by members, or the secondment of members' staff to the NTFB Secretariat whereby the member would still cover the salaries of its seconded staff.
+RP3.6.5 Explore innovative NTFB revenue generating options such as the provision of advisory services or marketing services to both the public and private sector.